 New World Warbler or Wood-warbler

-The New World warblers – also commonly referred to as wood-warblers – consists of small, often colorful perching birds found in the Americas (New World).
+The New World warblers – also commonly referred to as wood-warblers – consist of small, often colorful perching birds found in the Americas (New World).

 They are unrelated to the Old World warblers (Sylviidae) or the Australian warblers.